tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 What sets it apart from normal variables declared in a scope is it is non-copyable.

 ###General Rules:
-To maintain its proper functionality, there are a few rules that come along with the scoped pointer.
+To maintain proper functionality, there are a few rules that come along with *scoped pointers*.

 1. They **CANNOT** be copied.
 	Trying to set another pointer (or anything) equal to your scoped pointer is not allowed.